jez/pandoc-markdown-css-theme/src/index.md

 And finally, there's basically only HTML and CSS.
-The theme doesn't use custom fonts by default, and only uses JavaScript for two things:
+The theme doesn't use custom fonts by default, and only uses JavaScript for three things:

 - Rendering math (via [\(\KaTeX\)][KaTeX]), only if used.
 - Slightly tweaking the appearance of checklist items.
 (Pandoc emits them as disabled, but they look better when enabled in my opinion.)
 This is entirely presentational.
+- Progressively enhance the location of certain margin notes on mobile.
+See [the docs](features/#TODO) for more, but know that even without this bit of JavaScript, side notes are still readable and interactive on all platforms.

-Placement of side notes, the table of contents, and code block line highlights are all controlled with CSS.
+Default placement of side notes, the table of contents, and code block line highlights are all controlled with CSS.
 See the [credits](#credits) below for more background on the techniques used.

 # Usage